ziglang/zig/deps/lld/docs/NewLLD.rst

 Important Data Structures
 -------------------------

 We will describe the key data structures in LLD in this section.
 The linker can be understood as the interactions between them.
 Once you understand their functions, the code of the linker should look obvious to you.

-* SymbolBody
+* Symbol

-  SymbolBody is a class to represent symbols.
+  This class represents a symbol.
   They are created for symbols in object files or archive files.
   The linker creates linker-defined symbols as well.

-  There are basically three types of SymbolBodies: Defined, Undefined, or Lazy.
+  There are basically three types of Symbols: Defined, Undefined, or Lazy.

   - Defined symbols are for all symbols that are considered as "resolved", including real defined symbols, COMDAT symbols, common symbols,